kurtobando/docker-util/README.md

     ```bash
     ./docker-util [options]
     ```
+    The application will:
-    The application will create an SQLite database file (defaults to `./docker_logs.db` if not specified) and start collecting logs from all running containers.
+    - Create/use an SQLite database file (defaults to `./docker_logs.db`).
+    - Start collecting logs from all running containers.
+    - **Start a web server on `http://localhost:8080`.
+Open this URL in your browser to view logs.**

     **Options:**
     *   `--dbpath <path>`: Specifies the path for the SQLite database file.
         Example: `./docker-util --dbpath /var/log/docker_app_logs.sqlite`
+    *   `--port <port_number>`: Specifies the port for the web UI (defaults to 8080).
+        Example: `./docker-util --port 8888`

 ## Database Schema